TheReidZhang/CHESS/README.md

     docker-compose up -d

-4. Go to http://localhost:3000 to play the game
+4.Go to http://localhost:3000 to play the game

 # How to play the ChessGame
 ## Sign-in Page